 7. The Trump family could be next on Mueller’s list

-Many people expected more people to be indicted on Monday, than were actually charged.
+Many people expected more people to be indicted in the future.
 The top of that list includes Donald Trump’s son, Donald Trump Jr., and son-in-law Jared Kushner for their involvement with a Russian lawyer who had “dirt” on Hillary Clinton.

 Next: Trump could also get indicted rather easily.